Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 Ranking as the third largest island in Thailand, more than half of the land is covered in nature.
 The best Koh Chang beaches are on the west side of the island – and we zeroed in Kai Bae as the one that fit our style.

-Another highlight of Kai Bae is the location in between the busy-but-beautiful White Sand Beach to the north and rugged Lonely Beach to the south – which can be reached via an inexpensive ride in a songthaew.
+Another highlight of Kai Bae is the location in between the busy-but-beautiful White Sand Beach to the north and rugged Lonely Beach to the south.

 Get the honest details of our 4-Island Koh Chang Snorkeling Trip!